Service to country a family affair

 Mike Neaverth, former deputy commander of the U.S. Army Corps of Engineers Far East District and its current business process manager, has spent a career serving his country both in and out of uniform.
 It’s a career path his son David, a senior at Seoul American High School, hopes to continue.

-“I would really like to serve at least a little bit in the Army,” said David Neaverth. “ I am not sure if I will make a career out of it or not, but I do plan on attending the U.S. Military Academy if I gain admission or Reserve Officers' Training Corps at college if offered.”
+“I would really like to serve at least a little bit in the Army,” his son said. “ I am not sure if I will make a career out of it or not, but I do plan on attending the U.S. Military Academy if I gain admission or Reserve Officers' Training Corps at college if offered.”

 The younger Neaverth watched his father serve his country in uniform most of his life and the example he set was ingrained in him at a young age.